What went wrong for Captain Scott and his team to die on the way back from the South Pole?

 Weather on the Return Journey

 There is now much evidence to suggest that the weather that Scott encountered on his return journey from the Pole was unusual.
-The daily minima from late February until the final camp were -10 to -20F below what would normally be expected in that area at that time of year.
+The daily minima from late February until the final camp were an additional -10 to -20F below what would normally be expected in that area at that time of year.
 The particularly cold conditions that Scott experienced in 1912 can be expected about once every 15 years.
 These unusually low temperatures had several effects:

 - It made the ice surface over which the sledge was pulled

 less slippery and more difficult to haul over.
 A loaded

 sledge can be pulled over a hard flat surface with surprisingly

 little extra effort above walking.
 If the surface is of